What is the purpose of Troops to Teachers?

 RC = Reserve Component, including National Guard):

 • AD-3.
 Separated on, or after, January 8, 2002 for physical disability.
-Must apply within four (4) years after separation.
+Must register with TTT within three (3) years after separation

 • RC-2.
-Currently serving in the drilling reserves or Guard, with 10 or more years of creditable service towards retirement, and commit to serving an additional three (3) years, or until eligible for retirement.
+Currently serving in the drilling reserves or Guard, with six (6) or more years of creditable service towards retirement, and commit to serving an additional three (3) years, or until eligible for retirement

 • RC-3.
 Separated from the drilling reserves or Guard due to a physical disability on, or after, January 8, 2002.
-Must apply within four (4) years of separation.
+Must register with TTT within three (3) years of separation

 • RC-4.
-Individuals transitioning from active duty on, or after, January 8, 2002, and have served six (6) years on active duty immediately before separation, and commit to three (3) years with a drilling reserve or Guard unit.
-Must apply within four (4) years after separation.
+Individuals transitioning from active duty on, or after, January 8, 2002, and have served four (4) years on active duty immediately before separation, or a cumulative of six (6) years active and reserve duty, and commit to three (3) years with a drilling reserve or Guard unit.
+Must register with TTT within three (3) years after separation.